50 Latest Access IELTS Topics

 The internet has greatly increased our access to information.
 To what extent do you think this is a good thing?
 Give reasons for your answer and include any relevant examples from your own knowledge or experience.

-The graph below shows in percentage terms the changing patterns of domestic access to modern technology in homes in the UK.
+The graph below shows in percentage term the charging patterns of domestic access to modern technology in homes in the UK.
+Summarize the information by selecting and reporting the main feature and make comparisons where relevant

 🚀 Prepare for IELTS writing section today!